What does Compensation Claims mean?

-Nour Attorneys & Legal Consultants team works in a highly professional manner to represent our clients during their claims of defense in compensation claims, as we focus on the legal and financial elements that support that entitlement of our client to compensation, the supporting documents available to our client, the value of damage, etc.
+Nour Attorneys Law Firm, team of highly efficient litigation lawyers works in a professional manner to represent our clients during their claims or defense in compensation claims matters.
+Our law firm lawyers, primarily focuses on the legal and financial elements that supports entitlement of our clients to compensation, such as supporting documents available with our clients to claim the value of damage, etc.

-Someone has crossed the red signal causing an accident to others, no compensation claim can be filed in case the party did not cause any damage to others.
+Someone has crossed the red signal and caused an accident.
+No compensation claim can be filed in case the party did not cause any damage to others.

-(B) Damage that was Caused in Contribution with Other Factors:
+- Damage that was Caused in Contribution with Other Factors

 The contractor in charge of construction works did not add directional signboards for the vehicles, their passage routes and the workers’ passage route.
 Therefore, a driver of a vehicle hit a worker passing the road and the worker was not wearing the phosphorus uniform at construction sites.
 In this example, the contractor’s fault, the driver’s fault and the worker’s fault, all together, contributed to the occurrence of the accident.

-Assuming that the doctor made a mistake by neglecting the allergy testing procedure before surgery, which is a binding procedure according to the regulations.
+If the doctor made a mistake by neglecting the allergy testing procedure before surgery, which is a binding procedure according to the regulations.
 Therefore, the surgery resulted in damage in the weakness of one of the organs, however, the said weakness is not related to the doctor’s fault, but because it is a potential and natural result of surgery.
-In the above example, there are both a fault and damage, yet, there is no causality relationship.
+In the above example, there are both a fault and damage, yet there is no causality relationship.

-Damage occurs as a result of a fault or mistake that is committed by a certain party, hence, the compensation claimant shall prove that there is damage that was caused to himself/herself.
-Thereafter, the court can assess whether or not the damage has occurred.
+Damage occurs because of a fault or mistake that is committed by a certain party; hence, the compensation claimant must prove that there is damage that was caused to himself/herself.
+Thereafter, the court can assess whether the damage has occurred.
 There may be an error and there is presumed damage, but it has not occurred, for example: